Pallet Spill Containment

 • Areas where exhaust fans are located (due to condensation and dripping)

-Some materials stored in pallet racking systems that may be potential contaminants in a spill include:
+Some materials stored in pallet racks that may be potential contaminants include:

 • Flammable materials